erthalion/runqslower-simulation/README.md

 # runqslower-simulation

-Simple script to simulate BPF part of runqslower
+Simple script to simulate BPF part of runqslower tool.